open-cogsci/osdoc/content/pages/manual/osweb/osweb.md

 - `reset_feedback`
 - `sampler`
     - Unsupported: panning, pitch, stop after, and fade in
+    - Unsupported: sound playback currently not suppered on Safari on Mac OS or any browser on iOS
 - `sequence`
 - `sketchpad`
     - Unsupported: named elements
-    - Unsupported <= v1.3: image rotation
+    - supported >= 1.4: image rotation
     - Unsupported: HSV, HSL, and CIELab color spaces
 - `touch_response`